jHuang30/Tillie-s-adventure/README.md

 ## Functionality and MVP

-* create canvas with background and characters sprit sheets.
+* create canvas with background and characters sprite sheets.

 * Tillie moves on four directions by arrow keys, monsters move automatically within the canvas.